Richard Widmark: Film and television

-Later career

 Widmark continued to appear in a number of films during the 1980s, again with Sidney Poitier who directed him in the comedy Hanky Panky (1982), with Gene Wilder.
-He also featured in the political thriller Who Dares Wins (also 1982), and Against All Odds (1984), with Jeff Bridges and James Woods.
+He also featured in the political thriller Who Dares Wins (1982), and Against All Odds (1984), with Jeff Bridges and James Woods.
+His last television role was in the critically acclaimed TNT adaptation of Cold Sassy Tree (1989) alongside Faye Dunaway.

-In all, Widmark appeared in more than 60 films during his career, and he made his final film appearance in the 1991 drama True Colors.
+In all, Widmark appeared in more than 60 films, making his final appearance in the 1991 drama True Colors.

 In an interview with Michael Shelden in 2002, Widmark complained that "movie-making has lost a lot of its magic".
 He thought it had become "mostly a mechanical process...All they want to do is move the camera around like it was on a rollercoaster.
 A great director like John Ford knew how to handle it.
 Ford didn't move the camera, he moved the people".